 With His Royal Highness Sharp Tongue Roger at home from Melbourne, we had a session at my place tonite with family.
 The special thing about steamboat is when you can have everyone sitting around, talking near yelling level, while dumping in whatever you want to eat.
 Homemade steamboat is devoid of salt and msg.
 And it always feels cleaner and less fattening than the typical lard-loaded Chinese meal cos it uses lots of fresh raw ingredients of the best quality.
-I LOVE steamboat.
+I LOVE steamboat.1)Freshness of ingredients

 2) Quality of the stock